sfc-gh-vtimofeenko/snowcli-nix-flake/README.md

-This is a Nix flake that provides [snowcli](https://github.com/Snowflake-Labs/snowcli) and Snowpark python packages that are pinned to a more recent version than what's typically available in nixpkgs.
+This is a Nix flake that provides [snowcli](https://github.com/Snowflake-Labs/snowcli) and Snowflake connector python packages that are pinned to a more recent version than what's typically available in nixpkgs.

 # Usage